AnonymouX47/termvisage/docs/source/gallery.rst

    :preload: metadata

 * Size images based on terminal size or original image size.
-* Specifiy image width or height (in columns or lines respectively).
+* Specify image width or height (in columns or lines respectively).

 Alignment/Padding (CLI only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^